instancio/instancio/website/docs/user-guide.md

     <lnum>13</lnum> Uses seed value `8276`.<br/>
     <lnum>15</lnum> Seed value `8276` goes out of scope.

-!!! note
 Even though `person1` and `person3` are created using the same seed value of `8276`, they are actually distinct objects, each containing different values.
 This is because the same instance of the random number generator is used throughout the test method.

+It should be noted that if the test fails, only the seed generated internally is reported (`8276` in the above example).
+Seeds specified via `withSeed()` or `Settings` are not reported since the value is already known.

 ### Test Failure Reporting